hugocore/curiosity-code-exercise/README.md

 * (Req 6.)
 The robot should not try and lift a crate if it already lifting one
 * (Req 7.)
 The robot should not lift a crate if there is not one present
 * (Req 8.)
 The robot should not drop a crate on another crate!

+# Assumptions

+- If given an invalid cardinal direction, the robot stays in the same place